maxgohren/maxgohren.github.io/_posts/2025-03-14-SplitKeyboards.md

 first PCB order ever, and I was happy enough to be able to check the files in KiCad and then see the same 3D model show up on JLCPCB's website.
 The problem was that I accidentally reviewed, submitted and ordered the PCB for the Lily58 and not the Lily58 Pro.
 The difference?
-No support for hotswap sockets.
+No support for hotswap sockets, which allow me to plug-and-play different keyboard switches whenever I want.
+Without them I had to solder my switches directly to the board, which is not a big deal.
 Not knowing this until it arrived, the only loss was a $10 bag of sockets that I may use on another build anyways.
 Not a bad way to learn a valuable lesson!

 The last piece of the puzzle was the case.
 This was the easiest part but took